-Ginger (Adrak) is a flowering plant of Zingiber officinale whose rhizome (root) is widely used as a spice or a traditional natural medicine.
+Ginger (Adrak in Hindi) is a flowering plant of Zingiber officinale whose rhizome (root) is widely used as a spice or a natural medicine.
 It is originated in the lush tropical jungles in Southern Asia.
-Dry ginger is the dried form of ginger which is basically used in many traditional remedies to cure different health disorders.
+Dry ginger (sonth in Hindi) is the dried form of ginger which is basically used in many home remedies to cure different health problems.
 India is the largest producer of ginger at present.
 The ginger plants grown in India show the largest amount of genetic variation.

 Ginger is a main spice of Indian kitchen and used in many cuisines.
 Its nature is hot and fragrant.
-Young ginger rhizomes are juicy and fleshy with a very mild taste and mature ginger rhizomes (popularly known as dry ginger or sonth) are fibrous and nearly dry; flavour of both ginger (adrak) and dry ginger (Sonth) is somewhat different.
+Young ginger rhizomes are juicy and fleshy with a very mild taste and mature ginger rhizomes (popularly known as dry ginger or sonth) are fibrous and nearly dry; flavor of both ginger (adrak & Sonth) is somewhat different.
 Dry ginger provides numerous essential nutrients in high content, particularly the dietary mineral manganese.
 It has been used for thousands of years for the treatment of hundreds of diseases from cold to cancer.
 (1)

 1. Adrak for Indigestion or Dyspepsia:

-Ginger or ‘adrak’ is good for digestive system.
+Ginger or ‘adrak’ is very good for digestive system.
 It is used in various Ayurvedic medicines of digestive disorders.
-Eat ginger (adrak) with rock salt before half an hour of lunch and dinner to cure indigestion.
-(For details, refer- ‘Remedies for indigestion (Badhajmi)‘.
+To cure indigestion, take grated ginger with rock salt before half an hour of lunch and dinner.
+(For more details, read- ‘Remedies for indigestion (Badhajmi)‘.

-- Add some black salt and asafoetida (heeng) powder in it and mix well to store in a jar.
+- Then, add some black salt and asafoetida (heeng) powder in it and mix well to store in a jar.

 - Whenever you feel uneasiness due to stomach gas, ingest 1 tsp of this powder with lukewarm water.

-In case of flatulence (afara), use of dry ginger powder with lemon juice gives relief.
-Whenever you feel flatulence, mix 1 tsp of dry ginger powder in 1 spoon of lemon juice and ingest with lukewarm water.
-Apply this home remedy regularly for 10 days for better results.
+In case of flatulence (afara), use of sonth powder with lemon juice gives relief.
+Whenever you feel flatulence, mix 1 tsp of sonth powder with one spoon of lemon juice and ingest with lukewarm water.
+Follow this home remedy regularly for 10 days to get better results.

 2. Dry Ginger for Cough & Cold:

-Similarly, dry ginger powder and jaggery (gur) also helps to cure cold and cough naturally.
-Boil 1 tsp of dry ginger powder and some jaggery in a glass of water till it remains 1/4th; then sieve it and sip like tea.
+b.
+Similarly, decoction of dry ginger powder and jaggery (gur) also helps to cure cold and cough.
+Simply, boil 1 tsp of sonth powder and some jaggery in a glass of water till it remains 1/4th; then sieve it and sip like tea.

-Ginger (adrak) can treat throat problems naturally because of its anti inflammatory properties.
-You can take it with honey for soothing sore throat and clear voice.
-You can even give it to small children also but the dose should be half (for details refer to ‘Remedies for sore throat‘).
+Ginger has anti inflammatory properties that helps to clear sore throat.
+Take it with honey for soothing sore throat and clear voice.
+You can even give it to small children but the dose should be half.
+(For more details, read ‘Remedies for sore throat‘).

 Alternatively, you can do gargles with dry ginger water.
-Add 1 tsp of dry ginger powder in a glass of lukewarm water and gargle with this water twice a day to clear throat.
-It is a good home remedy that is quite effective too.
+Add 1 tsp powder in a glass of lukewarm water and gargle with this water twice a day to clear throat.

 4. Ginger for Nausea:

-To control nausea or vomiting (ulti), ginger (adrak) and onion (pyaj) combination works effectively.
-Take one spoon ginger (adrak) juice (crush or grate ginger and strain) and half spoon of onion juice, add some honey (shahad) and ingest it.
-It is a good natural remedy for nausea that has no side effect.
+To control nausea or vomiting, take ginger (adrak) with onion (pyaj).
+Mix one spoon ginger juice, half spoon of onion juice, and some honey and ingest it.
+It is a good home remedy for nausea that has no side effect.

 For gum’s swelling and toothache, take 4 gm dry ginger powder (sonth powder) with water.
-It is a good natural remedy to reduce gum’s inflammation.
+It helps to reduce gum’s swelling.

 7. Ginger for Fever:

-Ginger (adrak) kadha is effective to control fever.
-To make ginger (adrak) kadha, take one cup of water with some (5-10 gm) crushed ginger and mint leaves and boil till it reduces half.
+Ginger decoction is also good to control fever.
+To prepare decoction, boil some (5-10 gm) crushed ginger and mint leaves in a cup of water till it reduces to half.
 Then strain it and drink lukewarm.
-It controls fever without medicine.
-Repeat it as per requirement.
-There is no side effect of it but if the fever is high or not controlled, better to consult your doctor.
+You can repeat it as per requirement.
+Though there is no side effect of this remedy but if the fever is high or not controlled, it is better to consult doctor.

 8. Cures Influenza or flu: